 What kind of rustic venue you like will depend on your style, but whichever you choose, you’re guaranteed a joyful, relaxed day in beautiful surroundings.
+More over, you don't necessarily have to travel to the middle of nowhere in order to find a rustically romantic wedding venue, you might be surprised to know there are plenty of locations hidden in cities as well.

 To help you narrow down your choices, we’ve put together our pick of the most charming rustic wedding venues from across the UK that you’re going to love.
+So, if you're dreaming of fairy light filled rooms, wooden beams and stone washed walls, you've come to the right place.

 1. Crockwell Farm – Northamptonshire